Patiala: Gurdwara Dukh Niwaran Sahib

-Gurdwara Moti Bagh

-Gurudwara Moti Baag is situated in the outerskirts of Patiala City.
-When Shri Guru Teg Bahadur started his journey towards Delhi, he came here via Kiratpur Sahib, Bharatgarh Sahib, Roap Makar, Kabulpur, etc. Saint Saif Ali Khan was a great follower of Guru, To fulfill his wish Guru Sahib came to his Place Saifabad (Bahadur Garh).
-The holly Guru stayed here for 3 Months.
-Saif Ali Khan Served the Guru with great devotion.
-In the daytime Guru Teg Bahadur used to meditate on the Place inside the Qila (Fort) and at night time, he would come here.
-From here the Guru left for Samana and stayed in the Haveli of Muhamad Bakhshish.
-From there onward, Guru Sahib left towards Cheeka Via Karhali, Balbera.

 Bahadurgarh Fort

 The Bahadurgarh Fort is 6 kilometers away from Patiala city.
 It is situated on Patiala-Chandigarh road.
-The fort was constructed by mughal Nawab Saif Khan in 1658 A.D where Guru Teg Bahadur visited him and later renovated by a Sikh ruler Maharaja Karam Singh in 1837.
+The fort was constructed by Mughal Nawab Saif Khan in 1658 A.D. where Guru Teg Bahadur visited him and later renovated by a Sikh ruler Maharaja Karam Singh in 1837.
 The construction of the entire fort was completed in eight years.
-A sum of ten lakh rupees was spent on its construction.
+A sum of ten lakh (one million) rupees ($11,672 USD) was spent on its construction.
 It covers an area of 2 km2.
 The fort is enclosed within two rounded walls and a moat.
 The circumference of the fort is slightly over two kilometers.

 The name Bahadurgarh fort was given by Maharaja Karam Singh as a tribute to the Sikh Guru Teg Bahadur who stayed here for three months and nine days before leaving for Delhi where he was executed by Aurangzeb in 1675 CE.
 The fort consists of a historical Gurdwara Sahib (a Sikh temple) named Gurdwara Sahib Patshai Nauvin.
-This Gurudwara shows the fine Sikh architecture.
-This Gurudwara is controlled by the Shiromani Gurdwara Prabhandak Committee.
-People visit this Gurudwara on the occasion of the festival of Baisakhi on 13 April, every year.
+Tourists visit the Gurudwara on the occasion of the festival of Baisakhi on 13 April every year.